exasol/public-knowledgebase/Environment-Management/monitoring-of-an-exasol-database.md

 **Details of the graphic:** Line diagram

-**Important:**The HDD_READ values should be as low as possible.
+**Important:** The HDD_READ values should be as low as possible.
 We have used AVG as a window function in our BI tool to determine whether values are increasing permanently or not.
 This ensures that the line is displayed in red if there is a permanent incline.
 For a long-term view, the Average is very important because peaks can occur from time to time.

 ![](images/HDD_READ.png)

 ### NET diagram

 If data is distributed to different Nodes, it is important to set the distribution key and use replication border (see: <https://docs.exasol.com/performance/best_practices.htm?Highlight=Best>) to avoid too many global operations.
 Global operations like global joins and global aggregations cannot be avoided completely.
-Therefore the network traffic should be monitored*.*
+Therefore the network traffic should be monitored.

 **Data sources:** Table EXA_MONITOR_DAILY - NET_AVG, NET_MAX

 **Details of the graphic:** Line diagram

-**Important:**For the reason mentioned above, the NET values should be as low as possible.
+**Important:** For the reason mentioned above, the NET values should be as low as possible.
 We have used AVG as a window function in our BI tool to determine whether values are increasing permanently or not.
 This ensures that the line is displayed in red if there is a permanent incline.

 ![](images/NET.png)